-Grocott’s Mail is the heart and soul of Grahamstown.
-If it’s happening in or around Grahamstown, you’ll read about it in the Grocott’s, whether print or online.
+Grocott’s Mail is the heart and soul of Makhanda (that’s Grahamstown renamed).
+If it’s happening in or around our town, you’ll read about it in the Grocott’s.

 It’s the oldest independent newspaper in South Africa, with the first edition hitting the streets on 11 May 1870 as a free advertising sheet.
 Grocott’s Mail now comes out weekly on Fridays and is free.
-Grahamstown’s favourite community news source has a weekly readership of 10 500 (print and digital replica) and 30 000 pageviews per month (website)
+Grahamstown’s favourite community news source.
+It has a weekly readership of 10 500 (print and digital replica) and 30 000 pageviews per month (website)

 Be the first to know about what’s happening on your doorstep; get breaking updates and follow the lively conversations on our main Facebook page and Twitter account, as well as our Grocott’s Sport Facebook page and Grocott’s Sport Twitter account.